 When to record the events, by default records events in the same slot where the event is emitted.
+See Scheduling for possible values.

 The priority of of this group for operations occurring at the same time step and in the same scheduling slot.
 Defaults to the order where the event is emitted + 1, i.e. it will be recorded directly afterwards.